Clooos/Bubble-Card/README.md

 ## Configuration

-All cards and all options can fully be configured in the GUI editor, but it seems that there is still some issues in the editor 👀 But give it a try, most of it is functional.
+All cards and all options can fully be configured in the GUI editor.

 ### Main options